 - Clearly state which award type the applicant is applying for

-- When writing the proposal, please reference the ADA Pathway general review criteria, to ensure each component is adequately addressed
+- The proposal should outline the applicant’s research strategy as well as his/her capacity for innovation, creativity and collaboration.
+Please reference the ADA Pathway general review criteria, to ensure each component is adequately addressed.

 - Bio sketch (no more than two pages) of the primary researcher

 If necessary, an ad hoc committee will convene to review the preliminary proposals.
-The selected PI will be notified in time to develop their full proposal and meet the ADA application deadline of July 1, 2015.
+The selected PI will be notified in time to develop their full application and meet the ADA nomination deadline of July 1, 2016.

 For the complete guidelines, please refer to http://professional.diabetes.org/meetings/call-nominations.
 Questions about our internal campus review process may be directed to Greg Ruth at firstname.lastname@example.org or x4-0372.